arashmhdzx/arash-/README.md

 # arash-
-a new programming language from QIAU university for fun
+a new programming language from QIAU university guys for fun